rcya1/rcya1.github.io/_pages/about.md

 ## Massachusetts Institute of Technology

-### Notable Coursework
+### Coursework

-**Freshman Spring**
+**Computer Science**
+- Advanced Algorithms* (6.854)
+- Quantitative Methods for Natural Language Processing* (6.806)
+- Design and Analysis of Algorithms (6.046J)
-- 6.036 - Introduction to Machine Learning
+- Introduction to Machine Learning (6.036)
+- Computation Structures (6.004)
-- 6.009 - Fundamentals of Programming
+- Fundamentals of Programming (6.009)

-- 6.004 - Computation Structures
+**Mathematics**
+- Theory of Computation* (18.404)
-- 18.600 - Probability and Random Variables
+- Probability and Random Variables (18.600)

-**Freshman Fall**
-- 6.046 - Design and Analysis of Algorithms
-- 18.06 - Linear Algebra
+- Linear Algebra (18.06)
-- 8.02 - Electricity and Magnetism

-**Prior Credit**
-- 18.02 - Multivariable Calculus
+- Multivariable Calculus (18.02)

-- 8.01 - Classical Mechanics
+**Economics**
+- Principles of Microeconomics* (14.01)

+`*` = taking in Fall 2022

 ### Clubs

-- Arcturus Autonomous Boat Team
+- Arcturus Autonomous Boat Team: Path Planning and State Estimation Lead
-  - Member of the navigation subteam, where I implements pathfinding algorithms, sensor fusion, and computer vision on an autonomous boat / drone combination to complete tasks for the Roboboat competition.
+  - Responsible for developing algorithms to estimate the current position and velocity of our boat so it can plan and execute paths around obstacles to complete tasks for the Roboboat competition.
+Worked extensively with Robot Operating System (ROS), Ardupilot, and the Pixhawk flight controller.
+- Battlecode Competition
+  - Develop infrastructure and game for the annual Battlecode competition hosted by MIT where teams from around the world write AI players to compete in a tournament for cash prizes.
+See [the Battlecode website](https://battlecode.org/) for more details.

 ## High School